SystemJargon/unifi-usg/Unifi-InterVLAN-Multicast-mDNS/README.md

 ----

-Note, you may need to sort these new firewall LAN_IN rules in a specific order, if you have additional custom rules.
+Note, If you have additional custom rules, you may need to sort these new firewall LAN_IN rules in a specific order.

+Firewall rules get process by ordered number and subsequently from 2000 onwards (if before predefined rules is set).

-This would be say if you have other services that the Media-Network needs to talk to your LAN-Network, for specific traffic first before DROP.
+This would be say if you have other services that the Media-Network needs to talk to your LAN-Network, for specific traffic first before any DROP.

 i.e. custom server with DNS, FTP, NAS, <insert-media-server-name-here> or likewise.